ForestAdmin/lumber/README.md

 ## Install

-`$ npm install -g lumber-cli`
+    npm install -g lumber-cli

-NOTICE:
-- You may need to use `sudo` depending on your platform.
+NOTICE: You may need to use `sudo` depending on your platform.

 ## Usage